EYBlockchain/nightfall_3/doc/nightfall_node.md

 [ ] Run `bin/start-nightfall -n` *NB: do not use the `-g -d` arguments that you may be habituated with*.
 Doing so will remove the volumes that you have created.

-### Deploy basic Proposer and Challenger applications
+### Deploy basic Proposer and Challenger applications (optional)

 These can be run from another terminal window because the terminal used to deploy the Nightfall node is used for log output.
+They are not part of the nightfall node and you may well be using your own versions, in which case they are not required.
+Note that the tests provide their own applications and thus you do not eed to deploy these to run tests.

 [ ] Set the `ENVIROMENT` environment variable as above (and to the same value) [ ] Set the `PROPOSER_KEY` and `CHALLENGER_KEY` environent variables separately if you want to use different accounts from `ETH_PRIVATE_KEY`, otherwise just set them to the same value as `ETH_PRIVATE_KEY` (the value can be different from the one used for deployment), and that will be used by the Proposer and Challenger applications by default.